 Understanding Real Estate Tax Law

 Real estate taxes vary greatly based on location -- whether you're an investor, homeowner, or renter, you can expect to pay different fees and taxes.
-So if you're in Montgomery County, Bucks County, or greater Philadelphia, it pays to have a real estate tax lawyer or qualified accountant with local expertise to decipher the differences.
+So, if you're in Bucks, Delaware, Montgomery, or Philadelphia County, it pays to have a real estate tax lawyer or qualified accountant with local expertise to decipher the differences.

 Depending on your situation, you'll need to consider four real estate taxes: